French Council of the Muslim Faith: Key people

 Nicolas Sarkozy is the man who officially established the French Council for the Muslim Faith.
 "Pour lutter contre le danger d’un Islam des caves et garages," or, "To fight against the danger of an Islam of basements and garages."
 People in the country of France had been wanting to bring together Islamic France and The French Government for many years prior, and Sarkozy felt this action was necessary in order to protect the views of the Muslim religion that had been quickly diminishing due to the recent terroristic attacks.

 Tareq Oubrou is an imam from the Bordeaux, a city in Southern France.
 He is known for his progressive and liberal views and was brought in at the creation of another branch of the council, the theological panel.
 The council brought this section to life in order to more thoroughly represent the various branches of Islam practiced in France, as well as to help squash the negative stigmas against the believers that have been circulating the internet.

-Service

-The council makes it easier for the Muslim population to get their ideas, wants, and needs heard by the French government in an easier manner.
-Also help inform people that radical Muslims are not a representation of the Muslim religion as a whole.
-The radical ones are just as harmful as radical Christians or Jews can or could be.
-They seek to make sure people know that they are safe among those who practice the Muslim religion in its many branches, and try to unify people in situations where they have been pulled apart.